mlnas/Data_Poisoning_DEMO/The Fix.md

 Why it helps: You can monitor performance, spot improvements, and ensure stability before switching anything in production.

-How: Use a tool like SecML or Scikit-learn + Streamlit to train models on filtered data (e.g., using Isolation Forest).
+How: Use a tool like SecML to train models on filtered data (e.g., using Isolation Forest).

 2. Clean & Sanitize Incoming Data
 Use tools like:

-🛡️ Isolation Forest – Flags suspicious, potentially poisoned samples.
+ Isolation Forest – Flags suspicious, potentially poisoned samples.

-🧹 Statistical Filters – Removes data that doesn't match normal patterns.
+ Statistical Filters – Removes data that doesn't match normal patterns.

 Deploy these as a preprocessing step in your data pipeline before training or inference.